LineaLabs/lineapy/tests/integration/README.md

 In each the test:

 1. Creates a conda environment for the project we are testing against in `envs/<virtualenv name>`, if that directory does not exist.
 Inside this environemtn, we install a development build of lineapy as well as any requirements needed to run the tests.
 2. Load the hand written ground truth slice of the file from the `slices/<test id>.py` directory.
+If one does not exist, it will create one with the whole Python file.
 3. Overwrite the ground truth file with a prettified version of the source and information about it.
 4. Run the ground truth slice, to make sure that it is accurate.
 5. Load the source file, in some subpath of `sources/` (all of the projects so far are added as submodules under that directory), and feed it into a `lineapy cli` command